 Shavuot is a Jewish holiday that celebrates the giving of the Torah to the Jewish people at Mount Sinai.
 In English, it is known as the Festival of Weeks since the word shavuot means "weeks" in Hebrew.
-The holiday marks the conclusion of the seven-week period of counting the Omer that begins on the second day of Passover.
+The holiday marks the conclusion of the seven-week period of counting the Omer (an ancient measure of grain) that begins on the second day of Passover.
 Shavuot is one of the three Jewish pilgrimage festivals, along with Passover and Sukkot.

 It is observed on the sixth day of the Jewish calendar month of Sivan as well as on the seventh day of Sivan in many communities outside of Israel.
 This usually falls sometime in late May or early June in the Gregorian calendar.
-In 2025, Shavuot will take place from sundown on June 1st to June 3rd.
+In 2025, Shavuot will take place from sundown on June 1st to nightfall on June 3rd.